 West from Hummingbird Highway, connecting Belmopan with Dangriga/Stan Creek

 North from Southern Highway, connecting Dangriga/Stan Creek with Punta Gorda.

 Maya Mountains area is a protected valuable natural resource.
-Depends of location is necesaty to get permits, licenced guides, taxes.
+Depending on location is necessary to get permits, licensed guides, taxes.

-Check with the local autorities or turist centers.
+Check with the local authorities or tourist centers.